19th Century Trade

 Newfoundland and Labrador fishers produced a variety of grades of saltfish which could be sold in a wide range of markets in the 1800s.
 The island’s inshore fishers produced the highest quality cure because they fished near their homes and could dry the cod almost immediately after catching it.
 This light-salted hard-dried product was known as shore fish and often fetched the highest prices at the marketplace.
 There were, however, varying grades within this category, depending on the product’s size, appearance, moisture, and overall quality.
 Merchants hired cullers to rate a fisher’s catch and determine how much it was worth.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 24.02.028), Queen Elizabeth II Library, Memorial University, St. John's, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 24.02.028), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 The highest grade, known as merchantable, was a thick, yellow or golden fish that was light-salted and not too dry.
 This product fell into two categories: merchantable prime, which was of the highest quality, and merchantable number two.
 The second-best class of fish, known as Madeira, was thinner than merchantable and of a lesser quality.
 This was followed by West India, the lowest commercial grade of saltfish.
 However, if a buyer strongly disagreed with a fish’s classification, he or she could insist on changing the grade before purchasing the product.
 A merchantable rating, therefore, could sometimes be downgraded to Madeira.